 Now, you may be wondering how you would attach the legs to the box.
 If you saw my headboard bench I recently built, then you would see how it works.
 I simply made mitered boxes on my miter saw for each corner.
 Then, I attached the boxes using my Kreg Jig to make pocket holes.

-To keep the miters tight, however, I assembled with wood glue and my nailer mentioned above.
+To keep the miters tight, however, I assembled with wood glu and my nailer mentioned above.
 Before I could assemble the legs, I had to take the tops off with my miter saw.
-I leveled the legs, pre-drilled holes with my drill, and attached with two screws on two sides.
+I leveled the legs, pre-drilled holes with my drill<, and attached with two screws on two sides.
 Now my assembly is nice and tight and ready to go.

-I wanted a somewhat cohesive feel, so I used my Stubby Brush to add a few coats of Antique White to the inside and on the bottom shelf I also added to my design.
+I wanted a somewhat cohesive feel, so I add a few coats of Antique White to the inside and on the bottom shelf I also added to my design.

 Here’s my leggy upcycled plant stand ready to go and looking mighty cute, if I do say so myself.